Mapel88/forescout/README.md

 and provides a local Jenkins instance for building/testing using Docker-based agents.

 ## Prerequisites
-- Docker Desktop (with Docker Compose)
+- Docker Desktop installed and running (with Docker Compose)
 - git (for checking out repo)
 - On agents / test hosts: python3, iproute2 (ip), procps (sysctl), PyYAML (packaged or pip install PyYAML)